 This is a website written by two Catholic converts from the New Age movement.

-Truly, I do not think I could have escaped the clutches of the New Age mindset without this book.
+Truly, I do not think I could have escaped the New Age mindset without this book.

 Meditations on the Tarot, it must be emphasised, contains not a single line about divining the future through Tarot cards.